 B.J.
 Braun was the first president of the seminary on the Fresno campus.
 He was followed by J.B.
 Toews, Henry H. Dick, Elmer A. Martens, Larry D. Martens, Henry J. Schmidt, Jim Holm, and finally, Franklyn (Lynn) Jost, the last president of the seminary in its bi-national form.

 In 2010, MBBS divested to separate national seminaries.
 The Fresno campus became part of the graduate studies program at Fresno Pacific University and was renamed Fresno Pacific Biblical Seminary (FPBS).
 The Canadian seminary program on the campuses of Trinity Western University (Langley) and Canadian Mennonite University (Winnipeg) became known as Mennonite Brethren Biblical Seminary, Canada.

-Terry Brensinger was named as the second president of FPBS, replacing Lynn Jost (2013– ).
+Following Lynn Jost, Terry Brensinger was named as the second president of FPBS (2013–2018).

 Scope and Content

 The material in this collection consists of minutes and reports from various boards within the school, publicity for the school in the form of pamphlets and newsletters, financial statements, and journals showing students work.
 The collection gives information on the Campus Expansion that the Seminary was planning in 1979.

 The custodial history of this fonds is unclear.